snootched/cb-lcars/README.md

 ### Imprinting

-Currently, imprinting will apply the host background colors and text font, size, and colors to the symbiont.
+Currently, imprinting will apply the host background colours and text font, size, and colours to the symbiont.
 This feature uses some basic `card-mod` configuration targeted primarily to `ha-card`.

 #### User card-mod styles
 You can provide your own `card-mod` configuration which will append to the host configuration.
 You can also override any host styling with your `card-mod` config.